 Volunteer for a SASGOG Committee

-To view this year’s committee members, click here.
+To view this year’s committee rosters, click here.

 Communications Committee: The Communications Committee is responsible for determining how we communicate with our members, colleagues, and affiliated organizations.
-They also oversee and coordinate all communications both internally and externally to ensure messages are consistent, appropriate and align with the vision and mission of the organization.
+They also oversee and coordinate all social media, website, and relevant SASGOG communications both internally and externally to ensure messages are consistent, appropriate and align with the vision and mission of the organization.

 Development Committee: The Development Committee is charged with determining guidelines for how development funds would be solicited, under what circumstances they would be solicited, and how these funds would be used going forward.
 The Development Committee identifies potential donors and connects them with worthy projects.